Overview

 • $5.6 million in pavement management projects.

-• Reduce sanitation capital project funding following completion of Phase 2 of the Freedom Sewer Rehabilitation and the Davenport Storage Tanks Projects.
+• Reduced sanitation capital project funding following completion of Phase 2 of the Freedom Sewer Rehabilitation and the Davenport Storage Tanks Projects.

-• Apply $6.6 million in anticipated federal reimbursements to service and reduce 2024 disaster-related debt.
+• Applied $6.6 million in anticipated federal reimbursements to annual debt payments and pay down 2024 disaster-related debt.

-• Provide $4.5 million for enhanced fire services in the Pajaro Dunes County Services Area (CSA) 4, including three new fire suppression vehicles.
+• Provided $4.5 million for enhanced fire services in the Pajaro Dunes County Services Area (CSA) 4, including three new fire suppression vehicles.

-• Increase funding by $2.7 million to address rising liability and property claims and insurance costs.
+• Increased funding by $2.7 million to address rising liability and property claims and insurance costs.

-• Allocate funding for the implementation of the Human Capital Management (HCM) and Payroll System, targeted for completion by Summer 2026.
+• Allocated funding for the implementation of the Human Capital Management (HCM) and Payroll System, targeted for completion by Summer 2026.

-• Budget negotiated salary and benefit costs based on new agreements with the County’s labor partners.
+• Budgeted negotiated salary and benefit costs based on new agreements with the County’s labor partners.

 Additional discussion of budget changes is included in within each department “Budget Summary of Changes” and “Major Changes” section.